ryanallen/words-of-my-perfect-teacher/README.md

 Then nothing can help us.
 No soldier's army, no ruler's decrees, no rich man's wealth, no scholar's brilliance, no beauty's charms, no athlete's fleetness&mdash;none is of any use.
 We might seal ourselves inside an impenetrable, armored metal chest, guarded by hundreds of thousands of strong men bristling with sharp spears and arrows; but even that would not afford so much as a hair's breadth of protection or concealment.
 Once the Lord of Death secures its black noose around our neck, our face begins to pale, our eyes glaze over with tears, our head and limbs go limp, and we are dragged willy-nilly down the highway to the next life.

 Death cannot be fought off by any warrior, ordered away by the powerful, or paid off by the rich.
 Death leaves nowhere to run to, no place to hide, no refuge, no defender or guide.
 Death resists any recourse to skill or compassion.
-Once our life has run out, even if the [Medicine Buddha](#medicine-buddha) themself were to appear in person they would be unable to delay our death.
+Once our life has run out, even if the [Medicine Buddha](#medicine-buddha) themselves were to appear in person they would be unable to delay our death.

 So, reflect sincerely and meditate on how important it is from this very moment onwards never to slip into laziness and procrastination, but to practice the true [Dharma](#dharma), the only thing you can be sure will help at the moment of death.